orpheus-db/implementation/README.md

 dh init test/data.csv dataset1 -s test/sample_schema.csv
 ```

-User can checkout one or more desired versions through the `checkout` command, to either a csv file or a structured table in RDBMS. <!-- Again, only `csv` format is supported. --> In the following example, version 1 of CVD dataset1 is checked out as a csv file named checkout.csv.
+User can checkout one or more desired versions through the `checkout` command, to either a csv file or a structured table in RDBMS. <!-- Again, only `csv` format is supported. --> In the following example, version 1 of CVD `dataset1` is checked out as a csv file named `checkout.csv`.
 ```
 dh checkout dataset1 -v 1 -f checkout.csv
 ```

 After changes are made to the previous checkout versions, OrpheusDB can commit these changes to its corresponding CVD assuming that the schema is unchanged.

-In the following example, we commit the modified checkout.csv back to CVD dataset1.
-Note here that since OrpheusDB internally logged the CVD that checkout.csv was checked out from, there is no need to specify the CVD name in the `commit` command.
+In the following example, we commit the modified checkout.csv back to CVD `dataset1`.
+Note here that since OrpheusDB internally logged the CVD name that `checkout.csv` file was checked out from, there is no need to specify the CVD name in the `commit` command.

 Any changed or new records from commit file will be appended to the corresponding CVD, labeled with a new version id.
-A special case is the committing of a subset of previously checked-out version.
+A special case is the committing of a subset of a previously checked-out version.
 In such a setting, OrpheusDB will perform the commit as expected; the new version is added with the subset of the records.

 ```
 dh commit -f checkout.csv -m 'first commit'